Suresh0750/Namaste-React/README.md

             virtual dom is representation of actual dom.
 Virtual dom is a react element that means we right the html inside the component. if we put console.log our component is show as object we can say virtual dom is js object.

+            using virtual dom and find the different between the two virtual dom and update the actual dom is existing technique react took and use that.
+That is why react is so fast . basically it is a dom manipulation.

         // diff algorithm?